IFAFMultiLA/ifafmultila.github.io/source/index.rst

 Main features
 -------------

-- create interactive learning applications via RMarkdown notation using an extension to the popular `learnr`_ R package
+- create interactive learning applications via RMarkdown notation or as standard Shiny applications using an extension to the popular `learnr`_ R package
 - highly granular, configurable and anonymous tracking of user interactions with the learning applications: mouse movements, clicks, exercise submissions, etc.
 - user device category (desktop, tablet, smartphone) detection
 - support for A/B-testing experiments